 Janice Y. Jackson, MS, is the Creator and Program Director of W.E.A.N.
 Her beginnings in higher education began at Baltimore City Community College.
 There, she earned two Associate of Arts degrees, one in Human Services and the other one in Mental Health.
 From there Janice received a Wilson Transfer Scholarship to attend the University of Baltimore where she earned a bachelor's degree in Human Services as well as a Master of Science degree in Human Service Administration.
 Presently, Janice is employed at the University of Baltimore where she is an adjunct professor teaching Ethical Studies to undergraduate students.

 Janice is very active in her community.
 Janice is serving as a commissioner on the Maryland Department on Disability.
 This postion was appointed by Governor Hogan.
 She is a board member for the League For People With DisABILITIES as well as sits on the Human Rights Board at the League for Persons with DisABILITIES.
 She is co-chair of the board at Image Center for Independent Living and sits on the Maryland Statewide Independent Living Council.
-She is also a board member for The Hoffberger Center for Professional Ethics and the Ms. Wheelchair America Inc. Janice has spent the last thirty-two years mentoring and being a peer counselor to many, many persons with disABILITIES.
+She is also a board member for The Hoffberger Center for Professional Ethics and the Ms. Wheelchair America Inc. Janice has spent the last thirty-six years mentoring and being a peer counselor to many, many persons with disABILITIES.
 She currently serves as a peer counselor at Kernan Rehabilitation Hospital as well as Good Samaritan Hospital .
 Janice visits many hospitals and nursing homes through-out Baltimore.

-During the thirty-two years of her disABILITY she has founded two support groups, We Are Able People (W.R.A.P.), We Are Able People 2 (W.R.A.P.
+During the thirty-six years of her disABILITY she has founded two support groups, We Are Able People (W.R.A.P.), We Are Able People 2 (W.R.A.P.
 2) and Women On Wheels & Walking (W.O.W.W.).
 These support groups were used as a mentoring tool to help women with disABILITIES live successfully with their challenges.